parhlesaadu/AntColonyOptimisation/README.md

 Returns:\
         archive (list): Archive of solutions.
-        fitness_values (list): Fitness values of the solutions.
+        fitness_values (list): Fitness values of the solutions